Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Introduction

 \subsection{Acknowledgements}

 This material is based upon work supported by the Swedish Research Council under grant no. 2016-06596 while L.B. was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the fall semester 2019.
+L.B. also acknowledges the support of partial funding by the ERC grant MAFRAN 2017-2022.
 D.F.~gratefully acknowledges support of the Austrian Science Fund (FWF) through the Project \emph{Geometric transport equations and the non-vacuum Einstein flow} (P 29900-N27).
 J.S.~acknowledges funding from the European Research Council under the European Union’s Horizon 2020 research and innovation program (project GEOWAKI, grant agreement 714408).
 M.T.~thanks the Laboratoire Jacques-Louis Lions at Sorbonne Université, Paris for hospitality during a visit April - June 2019.
 M.T.~has received financial support of the G.~S.~Magnusons fond foundation (grant numbers MG2018-0077, MG2019-0109) which is gratefully acknowledged.